 Nicole L. Achee

-Nicole L. Achee, Ph.D, is a Medical Entomologist (Research Associate Professor) within the Department of Biological Sciences and holds a joint Associate Professor appointment in the Eck Institute for Global Health at the University of Notre Dame.
+Nicole L. Achee, Ph.D, is a Medical Entomologist (Research Professor) within the Department of Biological Sciences and holds a joint Associate Professor appointment in the Eck Institute for Global Health at the University of Notre Dame.
 She has a combined 20 years of experience in vector behavior research related to the epidemiology and control of arthropod-borne diseases.

 John P. Grieco

-John P. Grieco, Ph.D, is a Medical Entomologist (Research Associate Professor) in the Department of Biological Sciences and is the Associate Director of the Eck Institute for Global Health at the University of Notre Dame.
+John P. Grieco, Ph.D, is a Medical Entomologist (Research Professor) in the Department of Biological Sciences and is the Associate Director of the Eck Institute for Global Health at the University of Notre Dame.
 He has 20+ years of experience in vector behavior research and currently manages a multidisciplinary research program with a focus on the biology, ecology and transmission dynamics of vector-borne illness.

 Marianne Kent graduated from the University of Montpellier, France with a Master in Business and Market Economy, and has been working with the Achee/Grieco Lab since 2014, handling the business end of the lab.